jessicajhassibi/Bachelor-Thesis/README.md

 - "Degenerated" Composers which were persecuted or killed by them

 Given the labels created by the Nazis: \
-<b>Can we train a Machine Learning model that is able to correctly classify a composer by his biography on wikipedia?</b>
+<b>Can we train a classification model that is able to correctly classify a composer by his biography on wikipedia?</b>

 ## How-to's